๐ŸชดEconomic Development

 • Political power shapes economic outcomes, meaning development requires political reform alongside economic policy

-• Property rights and rule of law create incentives for investment and innovation, explaining persistent differences between similar countries
+• Property rights and rule of law create incentives for investment and innovation, explaining persistent differences between countries with similar geography and resources

 Hernando de Soto

-• Property rights formalization can unlock capital trapped in informal economies, empowering the poor to access credit and legal protections
+• Property rights formalization can unlock capital trapped in informal economies, empowering the poor to access credit and legal protections.
+His research estimated that the total value of informally held real estate in developing countries was worth trillions of dollars.

-• Dead capital concept describes assets (homes, businesses) that exist outside legal systems and cannot be leveraged for economic advancement
+• Dead capital describes assets (homes, businesses, land) that exist outside legal systems and therefore cannot be used as collateral, sold in formal markets, or leveraged for economic advancement

-• Entrepreneurship in developing countries is constrained not by lack of initiative but by institutional barriers to formalization
+• Entrepreneurship in developing countries is constrained not by lack of initiative but by institutional barriers to formalization.
+The poor are already entrepreneurs; they just lack the legal framework to grow.

 Paul Collier

-• Bottom billion analysis focuses on the poorest countries trapped by conflict, landlocked geography, resource curses, and bad governance
+• Bottom billion analysis focuses on the roughly one billion people in countries trapped by four key factors: conflict, landlocked geography with bad neighbors, resource curses, and bad governance

 • Governance and institutions are central to escaping poverty traps, particularly in fragile and post-conflict states

-Compare: Acemoglu vs. de Soto—both emphasize institutions, but Acemoglu focuses on political institutions and historical origins while de Soto emphasizes legal institutions and property rights.
+Compare: Acemoglu vs. de Soto: both emphasize institutions, but Acemoglu focuses on political institutions and their historical origins while de Soto emphasizes legal institutions and property rights.
 De Soto offers more concrete policy prescriptions for formalizing informal economies.

 Human Development: Beyond GDP